 “Nowadays, there is more regulation over toy guns than real ones.”

-And with that, Sen. Cory Booker (D-NJ) announced a sweeping series of gun control proposals on Monday to address what he calls “the gun violence epidemic.”
+And with that, Sen. Cory Booker (D-NJ) announced a sweeping series of gun control proposals to address what he calls “the gun violence epidemic.”

 In a post on his Medium page, Sen. Booker says, “To make justice a reality for all, we have to end the epidemic of gun violence and invest in communities that have been shattered by the trauma left in its wake.
 To do that, we need to adopt a plan that introduces aggressive gun safety measures — the most forward-leaning this country has ever seen.”